NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 </Content>
 ```

 If you want to copy all your content to only a specific root folder(s) (instead of `content` and `contentFiles` both), you can use the MSBuild property `ContentTargetFolders`, which defaults to "content;contentFiles" but can be set to any other folder names.
-Note that just specifying "contentFiles" in `ContentTargetFolders` puts files under "contentFiles\any\&lt;target_framework&gt;" or "contentFiles\&lt;language&gt;\&lt;target_framework&gt;" based on `buildAction`.
+Note that just specifying "contentFiles" in `ContentTargetFolders` puts files under `contentFiles\any\<target_framework>` or `contentFiles\<language>\<target_framework>` based on `buildAction`.

 `PackagePath` can be a semicolon-delimited set of target paths.
 Specifying an empty package path would add the file to the root of the package.
-For example, the following adds libuv.txt to content\myfiles, content\samples, and the package root:
+For example, the following adds `libuv.txt` to `content\myfiles`, `content\samples`, and the package root:

 ```xml
 <Content Include="..\win7-x64\libuv.txt">